 Both the House and Senate will be in session this week.

-On Wednesday, the House will meet for legislative business to consider multiple bills under suspension.
+On Tuesday, the House will meet to consider multiple bills under suspension.

-On Thursday and Friday, the House will meet for legislative business.
+Wednesday – Thursday, the House is scheduled to meet for legislative business.

 - H.R.
 4365 – Department of Defense Appropriations Act, 2024 (Rep. Calvert – Appropriations).
 The measure would provide the Pentagon and defense-related activities with $826.4 billion in discretionary funding for fiscal 2024.